CyberFlameGO/basemaps/packages/attribution/README.md

 const description = attributions.renderList(attrList);
 ```

-Using a CDN see https://basemaps.linz.govt.nz/examples/index.openlayers.attribution.wmts.3857.html.
+Using this from a CDN: see the attribution example at https://basemaps.linz.govt.nz/examples

 ## License